bayyangjie/Uber-Trips-Analysis/README.md

 # Creating the data pipeline using MAGE

 ## MAGE - Load Data
-The data is loaded using the url generated in GCE and then converted into a dataframe.
+The csv data is extracted using the url generated in GCE and then converted into a dataframe.

 ## MAGE - Data Transformation
-The python code that was written in Jupyter Notebook is copied into MAGE and stored under the Data Transformation phase titled "uber_transformation".
+The data from the LOAD stage is then parsed into the TRANSFORMATION block.
+This is achieved by simply by copying the python code that was written in Jupyter Notebook into MAGE.
+The transformation block here is named as "uber_transformation".